falconsmilie/backendcodechallenge/Q&A.md

 3. **CommitQueryService**

-    * Exposes endpoints for reading/stats.
+    * Exposes endpoints for reading.
     * Optimized for read patterns (caching, pagination).
     * No write access to DB.